Randyrtx/EEPROM_Class/README.md

 template <class OBJ>
 class EEPROM_Class {}
 ```
 Implements the basic, low-level functions for storing and retrieving generic data objects in EEPROM.
-Integrity is maintained via a 16-bit checksum which is verifed before data is retrieved, and updated whenever the object is rewritten.
+Integrity is maintained via a 16-bit checksum which is verifed before data is retrieved, and updated whenever the entries in the object are changed.
 May be used standalone for small data objects or used in derived classes for specialized data objects.

 Implemented as a template class so that objects of any type may be used.